 Employees, in most cases, don’t have a say in the appraisal process and wait for the manager to give feedback.
 However, instead of waiting for the manager to appraise their performance and give feedback, employees should have the know-how and wherewithal to self-monitor and make efforts to get better at their work.

-Self-appraisal in performance management systems allows employees to openly express their interests, opinions and goals.
+Self-appraisal in performance management system allows employees to openly express their interests, opinions and goals.
 The performance management system ceases to be hierarchical and instead, it becomes a more welcoming two-way process when self-appraisal formats are included in the system.

 Another format that is finding its way into organizations is the Bottom-up appraisal system, where each employee rates his/her supervisor in areas such as how well the employee understands his or her responsibilities, receives the help and feedback necessary to succeed, and so on.